chaiguolong/.vim/bundle/YouCompleteMe/README.md

 that Vim's undo is per-buffer, so to undo all changes, the undo commands must be applied in each modified buffer separately.

-**NOTE:** While applying modifications, Vim may find files which are already open and have a swap file.
+**NOTE:** While applying modifications, Vim may find files that are already open and have a swap file.
 The command is aborted if you select Abort or Quit in any such prompts.
 This leaves the Refactor operation partially complete and must be manually corrected using Vim's undo features.
 The quickfix list is *not*